-- 3.15 The following tables show the distribution of Welsh speakers within different age groups for the years 2011 and 2021. - 3.16 The data for 2021 does not provide a detailed breakdown of the age groups in comparison to the dataset for 2011.
+- 3.15 The following tables show the distribution of Welsh speakers within the age groups identified previously for each ward/authority, for the years 2011 and 2021. - 3.16 The data for 2021 does not provide a detailed breakdown of the age group as comparison to the dataset for 2011.
 However, the data provides reasonable context in terms of the age groups. - 3.17 The percentage figure in Table 3.4 and Table 3.5 is the proportion of Welsh speakers from the overall population of each age group for the Porthmadog-Tremadog area.